 But back in the 1980s, then I’d only heard of The Breakfast Club (1985), thanks to a good friend raving on about Judd Nelson’s attributes in the back of a school lesson.
 Sadly, being the smallest 15-year-old ever – and haven’t grown since then – I couldn’t see these on the big screen due to an unbelieving cinema cashier.
 Notable to watch films for the record Pretty in Pink (1986), About Last Night (1986) and Class (1983).

 Jane Fonda – Original Workout (Trailer), Music On TV1

 Presumably, showing the masses that even “Joe Bloggs” could get fit too.
-This fitness craze continued and led to a run of similar video released by actresses and actors of the big and wee screen.
+This fitness craze continued and led to a run of similar videos released by actresses and actors on the big and wee screen.
 And even more of these – usually by ex-Eastenders (1985-) – stars in the

 years decades after that.
 However, 80s stars included those from soaps such as Dynasty (1981-89)’s Heather Locklear to actresses such as Raquel Welch.
 As for the guys, you too could beef up with the best with even Arnold Schwarzenegger getting in on the action…

 This craze even made it to music, wee screen and big screen in Perfect (1985).
 And in music, Olivia Newton John’s hit song Physical became the workout mantra for the 80s fitness freak.
 In TV’s Dallas, Bobby Ewing even bought his wife, Pam a fitness studio so making the average male viewers’ blood pressure go up with actress Victoria Principal attiring a leotard for many of her scenes, and possibly their dream storyline.